marcin-chwedczuk/rfid/README.md

 although I did not install the ACR drivers.

 ## Windows
-The last but not... whatever, I did not use Windows but everything should work out of the box there too.
+The last but not... whatever, I do not use Windows and thus I cannot test my app there, but everything should just work.